ysyk2021/mastering-conflict-resolution/src/chapter-11-1.md

-# The Importance of Proactive Conflict Resolution Initiatives

 Proactive conflict resolution initiatives are essential for preventing conflicts from escalating and maintaining a healthy and productive workplace.
 Rather than waiting for conflicts to occur, employers can implement proactive measures to promote positive working relationships among employees and prevent conflicts from arising in the first place.
 Here are some best practices for implementing proactive conflict resolution initiatives: